machinalis/iepy/docs/tutorial.rst

 The preprocessing pipeline runs the following steps:

-    * Text tokenization and segmentation into sentences.
+    * Text tokenization and sentence splitting.
     * Part-Of-Speech (POS) tagging.
     * Named Entity Recogntion (NER).
+    * TextSegments creation (internal IEPY text unit)

 Your IEPY application comes with code to run all the preprocessing steps.

 You can run it by doing: